ahatanar/Sentimeter/README.md

 ## Project Structure

 ### Frontend
-Located in the `SentimeterFrontend` folder, this component includes:
+Located in the `SentimeterFrontend` REPO, this component includes:
 - **React-based UI**
 - Source files for user interaction
 - Styling for a user-friendly experience

 ### Backend
-Located in the `Sentimeter` folder, this component includes:
+Located in this `Sentimeter` Repo, this component includes:
 - Flask-based backend server
 - RESTful APIs for journaling, mood tracking, and weather integration
 - Unit tests to ensure backend functionality
+- API Integrations as well DB logic for PostgresSQL

 ---